Annotated-Ultras/Annotated-Ultras.github.io/_posts/2016-03-28-instructions.md

 15. Copy the remaining text and paste it into the file `svg.html` that lives in the **_includes** folder
     - You can use TextEdit for this as well
     - If there is already text in the `svg.html` file, replace it with the new svg text
-16. Upload the `_site` folder to a server or create a `gh-pages` branch that contains the full project.
-Pat yourself on the back.
-    - If you have questions about generatng the _site folder, see [running the site](#running-the-site) and the documentation for [jekyll](https://jekyllrb.com/docs/home/)
+16. Open `index.html` and change the title
+17. If you have downloaded the files and this is your first time working on them, log on to github and click the create a new repository button
+    - Initialize with a read.me and write something nice about your image
+    - click create repository
+    - drag and drop the folder containing your entire project into the repository
+    - create a new [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) in your repository called `gh-pages`
-    - If you create a gh-pages branch, be sure to change the urls in the index.html file to site.github.url
+18. If you are doing everything in github, change the name of your repository in the **settings** tab
+19. Request that your annotated image be added to the organization page and pat yourself on the back.

-## Running the site
+## Running the site locally

 This site is built with [jekyll](https://jekyllrb.com/).

-To run the site make sure that jekyll is installed `gem install jekyll`
+To run the site locally make sure that jekyll is installed `gem install jekyll`

 `which -a jekyll` should return a ruby shim path (not a blank)